U.S.A.

 Could she be killing these people?

-The film looks like it will be an exciting flick but at the end it's a real disappointment and you'll all see what I mean when you watch it.
+Bottom line is that the film looks like it will be an exciting flick but at the end it's a real disappointment and you'll all see what I mean when you watch it.
 It would seem more like a mystery than a horror.

 This one was made by the same producer Frank Mancuso Jr. who worked on most of the Friday the 13th sequels and tried to create a new idea for a slasher flick like he did with the Friday sequels but failed miserably.